jayantasamaddar/quick-reference/webpack/README.md

 # [Caching](https://webpack.js.org/guides/caching/)
 So we're using webpack to bundle our modular application which yields a deployable /dist directory.
 Once the contents of /dist have been deployed to a server, clients (typically browsers) will hit that server to grab the site and its assets.
 The last step can be time consuming, which is why browsers use a technique called caching.
 This allows sites to load faster with less unnecessary network traffic.
 However, it can also cause headaches when you need new code to be picked up.

 - Add the `[contenthash]` to the output filename.
-This generates a Hash which uniquely identifies the `bundle.js` file with a hash string, e.g. `bundle7880eebb0d7ed383141b.js` during build time.
+This generates a Hash which uniquely identifies the `bundle.js` file with a hash string which is determined by the content of the `bundle.js`, e.g. `bundle7880eebb0d7ed383141b.js` during build time.
 This is also auto-reflected in the script tag generated in the `index.html` in the `dist` folder.
+Thus, if no changes are made to `bundle.js`, the contenthash generated remains unchanged.
+A change in the filename (deterministic of change in the content of the file) will make sure the browser doesn't use the cache and loads the new file instead, else, it uses the cached file.
 - Delete the `dist` folder.
 - `npm run build` to generate the `dist` folder from scratch, with the expected changes as mentioned above.
 - If we run another build without making any changes, we'd expect that filename to stay the same.